I bet you’re wondering, “How do I use this USDX in my trading arsenal?”

-Some of our trader friends in the forums monitor the USDX as an indicator for EUR/USD.
+Some of our forex trading friends in the forums monitor the USDX as an indicator for EUR/USD.
 Hang out with them if you wanna learn more about using this index.

 If the USDX makes significant movements, you can almost surely expect currency traders to react to the movement accordingly.
-Both the USDX and spot currency traders react to each other.
+Both the USDX and forex traders react to each other.
 Breakouts in spot USD pairs will almost certainly move the USDX in similar breakout fashion.

-To sum it all up, currency traders use the USDX as a key indicator for the direction of the USD.
+To sum it all up, forex traders use the USDX as a key indicator for the direction of the USD.

 Always keep in mind the position of the USD in the pair you are trading.